How long do swans sit on their eggs

 • Timing with Available Resources: Swan parents often choose to lay their eggs in line with the availability of food sources in their habitat.
 By extending the incubation period, the eggs have a better chance of hatching when food resources are plentiful, increasing the survivability of the cygnets.

-See also How long is eid prayer
+See also How long does an epc check take

 Overall, the longer incubation period for swan eggs provides several benefits to both the eggs and the parents.
 It increases the chances of the eggs hatching successfully, ensures the development of strong and resilient cygnets, and allows the parents to form a stronger bond.
 It is a vital part of the swan reproduction process and contributes to the survival of their species.